Daniel-KM/Omeka-S-module-Bibliography/README.md

 * `style` (string): the citation style (default to "chicago-fullnote-bibliography").
 * `locale` (string): the locale for the citation (default to "en-US").
 The language and the country are separated with "-", not "_".
+* `defaults` (array): The default values to use when a property is not set.
+It is mainly used for own specific items to set the creator, the date, and the publisher of own specific records.
 * `append_site` (boolean): to append the site or not.
 * `append_date` (boolean): to append the access date.
 * `bibliographic` (boolean): if true, set `append_site` and `append_date` false.